peter88213/yw2nw/docs/usage.md

 - Commented-out lines in the *novelWriter* text body (except ones that begin with a supported keyword) are lost when converting to *yWriter*.

-### Metadata

 #### Tags

 - *novelWriter*'s **pov**, **char**, **location** tags are supported.
 Others are lost.
-- Only scene tags are converted from *novelWriter* to *yWriter.
+- Only scene tags are converted from *novelWriter* to *yWriter*.
 Part and chapter tags are lost.
-- yWriter scene/character/location tags are converted to *novelWriter* comments with customizable keywords.
+- *yWriter* scene/character/location tags are converted to *novelWriter* comments with customizable keywords.
 They can be re-converted back to *yWriter*.